Procedures

 Wrinkles that Botox® Will Target

-Botox® will improve (and often eliminate) horizontal forehead creases, scowl lines between your eyebrows and crow's feet.
-Botox injectins may take 7-10 days to completely take effect.
+Botox® will improve (and often eliminate) horizontal forehead creases, scowl lines between your eyebrows, and crow's feet.
+Botox injections may take 7-10 days to completely take effect.
 The results may last 3-6 months, and require additional injections to maintain the desired effect.

 How Botox® Works